By Arthur Teboul//Updated /7 min read/How-To

 Markdown Preview is a $2.99 Mac App Store app by Anybox Ltd that adds Markdown QuickLook support without using Terminal or Homebrew.
 It renders standard Markdown formatting but lacks Mermaid diagram rendering and code syntax highlighting.

-How to Use MacMD Viewer's QuickLook Extension (Option 3 — Most Complete)
+How to Use MacMD Viewer's QuickLook Extension (Option 3 — Mermaid + Full App)

-MacMD Viewer is a native macOS Markdown viewer application, built with SwiftUI, that includes the most feature-complete QuickLook extension for Markdown on Mac.
-It renders Mermaid diagrams, syntax highlighting, and tables directly in Finder's QuickLook preview — capabilities no other extension provides.
+MacMD Viewer ($19.99 one-time) is a native macOS Markdown viewer application, built with SwiftUI, that includes a QuickLook extension covering capabilities the other two options don't reach.
+It renders Mermaid diagrams, syntax highlighting, and tables directly in Finder's QuickLook preview — a combination few extensions offer.

 Installation Steps